fmitch/dataviscourse-pr-western-water-use/docs/ProcessBook.md

 Country precipitation and temperature data is available for every county in the continental US at ftp://ftp.ncdc.noaa.gov/pub/data/cirs/climdiv/.
 This data requires aggregation and processing to match the timeline of the water-use data.
 US County GEOJson data is available here: https://eric.clst.org/tech/usgeojson/

+## Exploratory Data Analysis:
+Intially, we used the USGS tabluar visualization to explore our Data.
+This helped us to search for various categories and check availability of data for counties.

+We were able to draw a few insights such as total water consumption and it's different categories.
+This was sufficient to start working on creating designs for visuals.
+Based on availability of data in each category, we filtered the data and then designed visuals accordingly.

 ## Design Evolution